ibrahim-netto/portfolio/README.md

 ![alt text](https://ibrahim-netto.github.io/portfolio/assets/images/asscont-2.jpeg "Asscont Protocolos")

-For its construction, Node.js with Koa framework was used as back-end, Angular with Clarity Design components for the front-end, web workers for offline and bad internet connection synchronization, possibility of installing the application by PWA and MongoDB as database.
+For the development, Node.js with Koa framework was used as back-end, Angular with Clarity Design components for the front-end, web workers for offline and bad internet connection synchronization, possibility of installing the application by PWA and MongoDB as database.

 ##### Keywords: node.js, koa, mongodb, html5, css3, javascript, typescript, angular, clarity design, web workers, PWA